TuxVinyards/qqX/README.md

 Release 1.5.02 now has several new features and is running very smoothly.

+- The code has been refactored and is now more small screen friendly.

-- The VM selector menu now signals if the distro is live boot or installed.
+- The VM selector menu signals if the distro is live boot or installed.

-- The Quickget interface now allows alphabetical entries to zoom in to list sections.
+- The Quickget interface allows alphabetical entries and zooming into list sections.
 See screenshot below.

-- GL graphics can now be toggled on/off as required.
+- GL graphics can be toggled on/off as required.
 Particularly handy when loading basic distro installers.

-- Qemu messages can now be individually suppressed on a per VM basis, where needed.
+- Qemu messages can be individually suppressed on a per VM basis, where needed.

-- The code itself has had around 500 lines removed to make it more notebook and small screen friendly. :rocket:

 The installer script will update older settings files with the new feature options.